-In that respect, BVH has put in place an organisational structure with clear lines of responsibilities to mitigate risks.
+To address this, BVH has established an organisational framework with well-defined responsibilities to effectively mitigate risks.

 Some of the most important risks to which the Company is exposed are listed hereunder:

 Financial risks - These risks (including currency risks, interest rate risks and price risks) are reported in note 4 to the Financial Statements.